Letarged/backupDIP/README.md

 ## Notes
 There is a default `dipmodules.py` file along with a default `run.cfg` configuration file in the repository.
 Once Dipscan is downloaded and installed, they are copied into the system's default location for configuration files (which in my case happened to be `/root/.config/dipconf/`).
 Note that this info can be printed out using `sudo dipscan CONF` command, since the system's default location may vary from system to system. .
 And that's exactly the location, which metadata for the tool's run is loaded from.
 Therefore, the instances of default files which were downloaded from git remain untouched during the rest of the time of this world.
 Every time you execute this tool, it looks for `dipmodules.py` and `run.cfg` in the system’s default location for configuration files (unless overwritten using `-r` or `-m` option)(see `--help` for more info).

+## Common Errors
+- When adding a record to **`modules`** in `dipmodules.py`, triple check if everything is spelled correctly and paths in `'command'`,  `'parser'` and  `'additional'` are correct (you didn't left one one folder in the specified path)
+- When using a user-generated docker image, make sure it was generated from correctly written `Dockerfile`, meaning there is a command for the installation of your chosen tool and that the entry point is set correctly as well.